VeldEnDuin/VeldEnDuin.github.io/en/amenities/entertainment.md

 During the Easter Holidays we are organizing two main activities amongst which an Easter eggs hunt and game.

-Every Friday during the high season we offer a varied entertainment program.
+During the high season we offer a varied entertainment program.
 As we feel very strongly about originality, we will try to find new and inspiring activities.
 So keep an eye on our calendar for a complete and current survey.

 At the end of the year we are going to organize a cosy mulled wine evening.
 A good opportunity to look back at the past year and to look forward to the coming season.